davidnene/data-modeling/README.md

 **3. Load (L):**
    - In the load phase, the transformed and prepared data was loaded into the data warehouse.
 This data warehouse was implemented using Pentaho Data Integration.

-,This are the  specific steps mentioned in the project:
+, These are the  specific steps mentioned in the project:

 1. **Run XAMPP and import database from Data/soccer.zip.
 This will create soccer database.**